 The badge is skillfully designed and sturdily made to last a life time, the backing is iron-on but the badge can also be sewn on.

+This following text is based on the copyrighted Wikipedia article "High-alitude balloon"; it is used under the Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA).
 High-altitude balloons are unmanned balloons, usually filled with helium or hydrogen that are released into the stratosphere, generally reaching between 60,000 to 120,000 feet (18 to 37 km).
 The most common type of high altitude balloons are weather balloons.
 Other purposes use as a platform experiments in the upper atmosphere.
 Modern balloons generally contain electronic equipment such as radio transmitters, cameras, or satellite navigation systems, such as GPS receivers.
 These balloons are launched into what is termed "near space"—the area of Earth's atmosphere where there is very little air, but which is not high enough to be in the realm ofsatellites.
 A seasonal vortex in Antarctica allows balloons to be recovered very close to their launch site, making it a popular location for balloon-based research.
 Due to the low cost of GPS and communications equipment, high altitude ballooning is an emerging hobby.

 Adafruit's embroidered badges are manufactured in partnership with AMBRO Manufacturing located in NJ, USA.
 AMBRO is a family owned and operated business since 1990 that celebrates open-source with Adafruit Industries.
 You can meet their team here.
 AMBRO uses non-toxic soy based, water soluble and environmentally friendly printing supplies, threads and more when possible.
 AMBRO has over 250 solar panels that generate 50,000 Kilowatt hours per year.
 Their equipment runs solar powered, so the wonderful things AMBRO and Adafruit have worked together on are made with the sun!
 AMBRO Manufacturing was recognized by Impressions Magazine, a leading trade publication in the garment printing and embroidery business, who published an article highlighting AMBRO and their commitment to their environmentally focused manufacturing practices.
 Adafruit knows you have a lot of choices as to where you spend your money and time, we hope our open-source values, commitment to green technologies and partners helps make the decision easier and fun!